rackerlabs/support-how-to/content/cloud-servers/quick-start-guide-create-your-first-website-on-cloud-servers.md

     few clicks.

-    You have a large amount of control when creating a new cloud server, but to keep things simple this guide focuses on the three required
+    You have a large amount of control when creating a new cloud server, but, to keep things simple, this guide focuses on the three required
     parts: name, image, and size.

 3. Name your Cloud Server.